-Advanced HA features in the MapR Distribution for Hadoop provides numerous benefits to organizations trying to harness big data.
+Advanced HA features in the MapR Converged Data Platform provide numerous benefits to organizations trying to harness big data

-The MapR Distribution for Hadoop ensures critical data is never lost via configurable levels of replication.
-Automatic failover ensures the cluster is always available so big data applications can run on a 24x7 basis, helping organizations meet stringent business SLAs.
+The MapR Platform ensures critical data is never lost via configurable levels of replication.
+Automatic failover ensures the cluster is always available so big data applications can run on a 24x7 basis, helping organizations meet stringent business SLAs

-Jobs started on the MapR Distribution run to completion despite failures of associated job trackers or resource managers.
-This tremendously improves Hadoop cluster efficiency and resource utilization by avoiding restarts of jobs, especially the long-running MapReduce analytics jobs.
+Jobs started on the MapR Platform run to completion despite failures of associated job trackers or resource managers.
+This tremendously improves cluster efficiency and resource utilization by avoiding restarts of jobs, especially the long-running MapReduce analytics jobs.

-MapR supports organizations to quickly graduate from batch-oriented analytics to operational NoSQL applications on Hadoop, by providing instant recovery capabilities and eliminating downtime associated with NoSQL housekeeping.
+MapR supports organizations to quickly graduate from batch-oriented analytics to operational NoSQL applications on their data lakes, by providing instant recovery capabilities and eliminating downtime associated with NoSQL housekeeping.

-MapR provides unprecedented application and user access to Hadoop via the NFS interface.
+MapR provides unprecedented application and user access to the data lake via the NFS interface.
 To ensure continuous, uninterrupted operations, MapR makes the NFS access resilient.

-The MapR Distribution for Hadoop is the only distribution that is designed for 24x7 environments providing HA across several critical elements of the Hadoop cluster.
-MapR provides HA not only for data and job completion, but also for access points and ancillary services running on Hadoop.
+The MapR Platform is the only data platform that is designed for 24x7 environments providing HA across several critical elements of the big data cluster.
+MapR provides HA not only for data and job completion, but also for access points and ancillary services running on the MapR Platform.

 Cluster metadata includes critical information about the location of application data and the associated replicas.
-Metadata HA is therefore critical for long-running Hadoop operations.
+Metadata HA is therefore critical for long-running cluster operations.

-MapR is the only distribution that supports fully functional MapReduce HA.
+MapR is the only data platform that supports fully functional MapReduce HA.
 Job execution will proceed to completion even if the associated trackers and resource managers go down.
-In other distributions, hardware failures result in failed jobs, thus requiring jobs to be completely restarted.
+In other big data platforms, hardware failures result in failed jobs, thus requiring jobs to be completely restarted.
 This functionality is applicable to both MapReduce v1 as well as MapReduce v2 (YARN) jobs.

-MapR uniquely provides network-attached storage (NAS) style access to Hadoop through the standard NFS (Network File System) interface.
+MapR uniquely provides network-attached storage (NAS) style access to big data through the standard NFS (Network File System) interface.
 MapR allows you to mount the cluster via NFS and ensures that the NFS mount point is also HA enabled.
-This ensures continuous undisrupted access to incoming streaming data and to applications requiring random read/write.
+This ensures continuous undisrupted access to incoming streaming data and to applications requiring random read/write

 MapR ensures that data from a failed node is automatically and instantly available to the NoSQL application.
 The automatic and instant failover means there is no reassignment lag time, ensuring uninterrupted availability.